precog/platform/README.rst

-This is the main super-project for the Quereo platform.
+This is the main super-project for the Querio platform.
 Current components:

 * Quirrel
 * Bytecode